Post No.: 0508

 All in all, dreams aren’t generally used as indicators of psychopathologies or necessarily about wish fulfilment.
 Dreams seem to simply be the things our minds are thinking about whilst we’re sleeping, although sometimes with less inhibition.
 They don’t seem to be premeditated or consciously pre-determinable (at least reliably).
 They’re seemingly random like mental ad-libbing yet not always or entirely meaningless.
 Before we attempt to read their meanings, we’ve got to first somehow work out if there’s any meaning at all?
 Some may provide deep insights into your feelings whilst others are just speculative creative thinking.
 If you can imagine it then you can dream it, but not all imagination is revealing of one’s hopes or fears.
 It’s like asking whether something ‘is art’ first before trying to read the meaning behind it – otherwise we could be fruitlessly trying to find the meaning behind a coffee stain(!)

-There’s still admittedly plenty to try to understand about dreams and their overall purpose, but currently – even with (or precisely because of) modern neuroscientific understanding – the contents of dreams aren’t formally used to diagnose any problems or pathologies with rigor, which is a departure from Sigmund Freud’s ideas and beliefs from over 100 years ago.
+There’s still admittedly plenty to try to understand about dreams and their overall purpose, but currently – even with (or precisely because of) modern neuroscientific understanding – the contents of dreams aren’t formally used to diagnose any problems or pathologies with rigour, which is a departure from Sigmund Freud’s ideas and beliefs from over 100 years ago.
 (He absolutely kick-started and contributed much to the field of psychoanalysis but many of his ideas don’t stack up anymore.)
 So dreams aren’t currently used for clinical diagnoses any more than ‘psychics’ are used for catching criminals; or if they are used then such practices are liable to creating dubious insights or terrible injustices.